 Something glorious happened today, Monday, Feb.
 24, and social media is in chaos after the announcement.
 Finally, Netflix announced that the final episodes of the hit series "Breaking Bad" have been released for public consumption.

 The A&E produced series has become a cult classic to its loyal followers, and one of the most "binged watch" shows of all-time.
-However, with all but nine of the episodes on streaming sites, like Amazon Prime and Netflix, the series has left many sitting in agony and anticipation over what will be the conclusion to the popular show.
+However, with all but the final eight of the episodes on streaming sites, like Amazon Prime and Netflix, the series has left many sitting in agony and anticipation over what will be the conclusion to the popular show.

 Without giving away any spoilers, if you have not watched the final episodes of "Breaking Bad", the ending is worth skipping some sleep over to finish as soon as possible.
 It's just that good.